 The District had previously established a three-tiered system of priorities for stormwater management improvements.
 "Priority One" improvements were those that would prevent the flooding of existing developed areas in a ten-year and 50-year storm event.
 "Priority Two" improvements were those that would prevent 10-year and 50-year intensity flooding in areas where development was projected during the next five years.
+"Priority Three" improvements were those that would prevent 10-year and 50-year intensity flooding in areas where development to 30-year intensity flooding in areas where development areas areas areas projected during the next five years.
 "Priority Three" improvements were those that would prevent 10-year and 50-year intensity flooding in areas projected to develop beyond a five year time horizon.
 At this point in time, all Priority One improvements have been completed and no Priority Two or Three improvements have been identified.
 The District's single priority is to maintain the existing stormwater management system and provide improvements as needed for specific future development areas.